juandarr/juandarr.github.io/projects/project-robotics-1.md

   - Arduino
   - C/C++
   - Android
-summary: I developed a robotic system for surveillance.
-The system features an android camera with computer vision algorithms for object detection, sonar sensors and bumpers for obstacle avoidance and an array of IR sensors for line tracking.
+summary: This autonomous wheeled robot features an android camera with computer vision algorithms for object detection.
+Besides, it incorporates sonar sensors, an array of IR sensors for line tracking and bumpers for obstacle avoidance.
 ---

 <div class="ui small rounded images">